-Exempt – Studies previously determined to qualify for exemption, must submit a Progress Report Application and a revised project end date will need to be provided.
+Exempt – Studies previously determined to qualify for exemption, must submit a Continuing Review Application form and a revised project end date will need to be provided.
 RCS will review the study to verify the study’s progress and determine that the study continues to qualify for exemption; a revised expiration date will be issued.

 For more information on the review process, approval periods, and average review times, see The Review Process: What To Expect.

 For more information on preparing a Study Closure Application, see the Closing Your Protocol page.